SoumyaMehta/Food-Ordering-Application/README.md

-# QEats :- food ordering app
+# Food Ordering Application

 ## Overview
-QEats is a popular food ordering app that allows users to browse and order their favourite dishes from nearby restaurants.
+This app allows users to browse and order their favourite dishes from nearby restaurants.

-During the course of this project,
+Development Involved:
-Built different parts of the QEats backend which is a Spring Boot application.
+* Using several REST API endpoints, such as Google Maps API, for querying information with a Spring-based backend
-Several REST API endpoints are implemented to query restaurant information and order food.
+* Writing unit tests and using error logs, IDE breakpoints, and assert statements for a structured debugging approach
-It improved the app performance under large load scenarios as well as included an advanced search feature in the app.
+* Optimizing app performance for large load scenarios as well as including an advanced search feature within the app

 ![image](https://github.com/SoumyaMehta/QEats/assets/69056406/8ca557bf-f8d6-4051-8694-1ac973fe0c7b)